DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Introduction

 \section{Introduction}

 Vision--Language--Action (VLA)~\citep{univla,Pi0,gr00t,cui2025openhelix,kim2024openvla,song2025reconvla,wang2025vlaadapter,zhong2026dualcot,yan2026svam} models have become a promising foundation for robotic manipulation, where policies map language instructions and visual observations to executable actions.
-A common and effective design is to discretize actions into tokens, which enables scalable training with Vision-Language Models (VLMs) backbones and leverages their strong capabilities in vision and language understanding.
+A common and effective design is to discretize actions into tokens, which enables scalable training with Vision-Language Model (VLM) backbones and leverages their strong capabilities in vision and language understanding.

 Most existing discrete VLA systems fall into two families.
 Autoregressive (AR) methods~\citep{brohan2022rt,kim2024openvla,univla} decode tokens sequentially with a next-token prediction objective.
 However, their inherently left-to-right decoding order makes it difficult to revise erroneous tokens once they are emitted.
 Discrete diffusion (DD) methods~\citep{song2025accelerating,liang2025discrete,wen2025llada} improve parallelism and often reduce latency, but they may still produce erroneous tokens in early iterations under confidence-guided decoding (see \Cref{fig:decode_compare}).
 As a result, AR and DD paradigms struggle with a shared issue in robot control: early decoding errors cannot be effectively corrected and therefore propagate through the action chunk, degrading downstream robotic task performance.

-Recent Discrete Flow Matching (DFM)~\citep{wang2025fudoki,luo2025next,havasi2025edit,nguyen2025oneflow,deng2025uniform} studies on Large-Language Models (LLMs) or VLMs have demonstrated competitive performance on text reasoning and editing, as well as image and video generation, by enabling iterative token refinement and flexible generation trajectories guided by velocity field.
+Recent Discrete Flow Matching (DFM)~\citep{wang2025fudoki,luo2025next,havasi2025edit,nguyen2025oneflow,deng2025uniform} studies on Large-Language Models (LLMs) and VLMs have demonstrated competitive performance on text reasoning and editing, as well as image and video generation, by enabling iterative token refinement and flexible generation trajectories guided by a velocity field.
 These advances inspire us to transfer the same refinement principle to discrete action generation for robotic control.